FredrikAppelros/coffee-adventure/chapters/03-functions.coffee.md

 To understand what's going on, let's break it down a bit.
 The first part, `triangleArea =`, is just a normal variable assignment.
 Functions can be used as values and we've chosen to store our function in a variable named `triangleArea`.
 The rest of the snippet is the actual function definition.
 The variables within parenthesis, `width` and `height`, are our function parameters.
 Then comes the `->` symbol that indicates the start of the *function body*.

 The function body is a set of statements, or *code block*, that are executed when the function is called.
 As you can see, these statements are indented relative to the rest of the code.
 In most languages, this is done simply to make it easier for the reader to understand which parts of the code belong to the function and which don't.
 This is *not* the case with CoffeeScript.
 The indentation here is required for the interpreter to parse the code.
-Lines that are not indented will not be executed when the function is called.
+Lines that are not indented do not belong to the function, and will not be executed when the function is called.

 The indentation can be accomplished with either tabs or spaces, but be sure to not mix them.
 Also, if you use spaces, try to use a multiple of 2.
 If you use different styles of indentation within the same block, the interpreter will fail to parse your code correctly.